complexdatacollective/documentation.networkcanvas.com/_reference/protocol-schema-information.md

 ---
 title: Protocol Schema Information
+wip: false
 ---
 ## Summary

-Interviewer and Architect (from version 4.2.0 onward) implement a feature that tracks the version of the protocol file format, or "schema", associated with any protocol files that you author or work with.
+Interviewer and Architect (from version 4.2.0 onward) implement a feature that tracks the version of the protocol file format, or "schema", associated with protocols that you author.
 You may notice messaging within the app that informs you of "out of date", or "obsolete" schema versions associated with your protocol.
 This article will explain these concepts in greater detail.

 **The key takeaway is that as long as your schema is not marked "obsolete", you can continue to use Interviewer to collect and export data, exactly as before.**

 Although every effort is made to maintain compatibility with new schema versions, any features implemented that require a schema update will be unavailable to you until you migrate your protocol.
-We _strongly_ encourage you to update your protocol files wherever possible, so that you are able to use the newest Network Canvas features.
+We *strongly* encourage you to update your protocol files wherever possible, so that you are able to use the newest Network Canvas features.

 <div class="tip-box caution" markdown="1">
-We urge iPadOS and Android users to follow the advice set out in the [configuring devices prior to starting data collection](../_how-to/configuring-devices.md) article, and disable automatic app updates so that they are not caught out by breaking changes that result from new protocol schema versions.
+We urge iPadOS and Android users to follow the advice set out in the \\\\[configuring devices prior to starting data collection](../_how-to/configuring-devices.md) article, and disable automatic app updates so that they are not caught out by breaking changes that result from new protocol schema versions.

 This is essential if users wish to continue using a particular version of an app to ensure it remains compatible with their existing protocols (rollback to prior versions is not possible on these platforms!).

 </div>

 ## What is a protocol schema?

-A protocol "schema" is a description of which configuration options a protocol can or cannot have in order to be considered 'valid.
-It takes the form of a series of constraints and logical rules that define property names, data types, and structure.
+A protocol "schema" is a description of the structure of a protocol file.
+It takes the form of a series of constraints and logical rules that define property names, data types, and so on.
 When a protocol is used within Architect or Interviewer, it is validated against a schema.
 Unexpected values, properties, or structures will trigger various types of warning or error message.

-We adopted schemas in an effort to ensure stability and consistency within the functioning of the software.
-If a protocol is valid according to its schema, it should function without issues.
+## Why do we need protocol schemas?

 We need to "version" Network Canvas protocol schemas so that we can add or change features as we develop them.
 This could mean implementing a new interface, or changing the way that an existing function, such as skip logic, works.
 Simply changing an existing schema would make previously authored protocols invalid, or would lead to the software crashing.

+We also adopted schemas in an effort to ensure stability and consistency within the functioning of the software.
+If a protocol is valid according to its schema, it should function without issues.

 Our priority when implementing schema versioning has been to not burden the end user, either through creating "maintenance work" (for example by requiring older protocols to be updated manually), or by disrupting your workflow (for example by preventing existing protocols from functioning).